Omar Sangare- Founder & Artistic Director

 Join Tami Evans for a ride on the A Train that changed everything.
 A journey filled with hilarious and poignant side sparks and wisdom only gained by putting your perfect on pause and failing with flair.

-Out to Pasture written & performed by Alison Gilbreath
+Out to Pasture written by Michelle Carter & performed by Alison Gilbreath

 11/20 @ 2:00pm